embeddr/raytracer-cpp/README.md

 # raytracer-cpp
 Basic C++ software raytracer, based on "Computer Graphics From Scratch".
+Created as a learning exercise.

 ## Requirements / Dependencies
 * g++ 10 or later